hocally/quick-DAQ/README.md

     8. Observe the ***VOLTAGE*** of the shock under calibration and adjust the SPXX_BOT_VOLTAGE to this number
     9. Once these values are saved, reprogram the board with the new calibration and ensure coherent results (0 displacement at TOT, linearliy increasing to SPXX_BOT_DISPLACEMENT at BOT)
     10. Repeat steps 1-9 on all other corners

+## Operating Instructions
+1. Ensure all connectors are mated (potentiometers)
+2. Ensure battery is charged
+3. Turn on/connect battery and observe solid green and blinking red light
+4. Drive!
+Logging is taking place
+5. Once done with test, simply disconnect power, wait a minimum of 5 seconds, then remove SD card.
+6. Connect to SD card and retrieve your design-tent winning data!
+    - The file naming convention is sequential, so the latest run is the highest number

+*From Minneapolis with love <3*